nimwunnan/methodcamp/index.md

 ## Actual camping

 The highlight will be an overnight on the land owned and worked by one of the featured speakers.
-Located near Woodland, WA, Jackrabbit Farms is in the process of becoming a center for permaculture and experiential learning.
+Located near Woodland, WA, Jackrabbit Farms is in the process of becoming a center for permaculture, ceramics, and experiential learning.
 Limited spaces are available for a camp-out featuring a locally-foraged dinner where we can review what we learned over a bonfire under the stars.